School Trips

 • den building team work

 Our Forest School trips are based in one of our purposefully developed Forest School base camps.
 Our Environmental Education trips are a great way for a whole class to learn hands on about our countryside.
-For farm education trips we can offer annually up to 25 two hour trips to schools, which are funded from the government, through the Higher Level Stewardship Scheme (HLS).
+For farm education trips we can offer annually up to 25 two hour trips to schools, which are funded from the government, through the Countryside Stewardship Mid Tier Scheme (CSMT).

 Background Infromation

 In February 2009 we set up a Forest School with our nursery, and now have 11 qualified Forest School Level 3 Leaders delivering Forest School to all ages across the nursery on a regular basis.
-Two of our Forest School Leaders; Kate Robinson and Robert Marlow specialise in Forest School with primary school children and lead working with primary schools and local colleges.
+Four of our Forest School Leaders; Kate Robinson, Robert Marlow, Louise Lambord and Joe Hornblow specialise in Forest School with primary school children and lead working with primary schools and local colleges.

 Our woodland sessions are either based in our own 'Farmer Brian's Wood' base camp or in one of our base camps in Boothby Great Wood, owned by Forest England.
 The location of the trip is dependent upon the session chosen and which base camp is best for the chosen activities.